 Ghost towns of Arizona

-Ghost Towns of Arizona is a nice little book to pick up if you are interested in old western history from the state of Arizona.
+Ghost Towns of Arizona is a nice little book to pick up if you are interested in old western history from the state of the dessert south west.
 This tomb is in my own personal collection and originally purchased in the 1980s from a book store on Bumble Bee, Arizona.

 Ghost Towns of Arizona by James E. and Barbara H. Sherman